backslash-ux/flowcheck/docs/specs.md

 1. **Core Engine (Python)**: This is the backend logic, wrapping the Git CLI or libraries like gitpython, responsible for inspecting repositories and calculating raw metrics like commit timestamps and diff statistics.
 2. **Rules Engine**: This component contains a set of simple Python functions that map the quantitative metrics from the `flow_state` object to qualitative, human-readable suggestions based on user configuration.
+3. **Guardian Layer**: A security-focused component responsible for scanning diffs and content for PII, secrets, and prompt injection attempts before they leave the local environment.
+4. **Intent Layer**: A verification component that cross-references local code changes with external task definitions (e.g., GitHub Issues) to detect scope creep and ensure alignment.
-3. **MCP Server**: This is a wrapper around the engine that exposes the system's data and recommendations via standard MCP tools.
+5. **MCP Server**: This is a wrapper around the engine that exposes the system's data and recommendations via standard MCP tools.
-4. **Configuration**: A local file that defines the user-specific thresholds that trigger warnings and suggestions.
+6. **Configuration**: A local file that defines the user-specific thresholds that trigger warnings and suggestions.

 ### 2.2 Data Flow